alttch/psrt/README.md

 ## UDP encryption

-PSRT supports symmetrical encrypted UDP frames (see the protocol specification).
+PSRT supports symmetrical encrypted UDP frames (see the protocol specifications).
 Currently supported encryption modes: AES128-GCM and AES256-GCM.

 To enable UDP encryption, add to "auth" section of the main config: